dehesa/package-conbini/README.md

             promise(value * 10 + 3, .finished)
         }
     }
     // Downstream will receive: [11, 12, 13, 21, 22, 23]
     ```

+    The `SequentialMap` publisher executes one upstream value at a time.
+It doesn't request or fetch a previously sent upstream value till the `transform` closure is fully done and `promise(..., .finished)` has been called.
-    This operator also provides a `try` variant accepting a result (instead of a value).
+    <br>This operator also provides a `try` variant accepting a result (instead of a value).

 Operators acting as subscribers: